Mitogenie/Mito-Hacker/README.md

 - 20+ images were used to develop and test Cell Catcher.

 ##### Processing
 In the current version, all the tools analyze one cell at a time using the CPU.
-Currently we have a beta version of Cell Catcher and Mito Miner that benefit from Multi-Threading, where applicable, to enhance the performance.
+Currently we have a beta version of Cell Catcher and Mito Catcher that benefit from Multi-Threading, where applicable, to enhance the performance.
 Once they are fully tested, we will release them in this repository.

 [Go back to the top](#cellular-mitochondrial-analyzer)